 I will never understand why my diary was read, just as I will never understand why I, humiliated by my own words, had to read it out loud to my parents.
 But days later, and a two-month grounding serving as a form of punishment for my words, I watched my diary burn in flames and my words as I vowed to never keep a record of my secrets.

 These days I don’t keep a diary, I have good intention of writing my daily thoughts as unused notebooks pile atop one another collecting dust as my yesteryears become more faded and my memory becomes a blur.
-Diaries are meant to serve as secret reminders of the person one is because of the who they once was.
+Diaries are meant to serve as secret reminders of the person one is because of the who they once were.
 Maybe I will start writing again?